HMS Duncan (D37): Operational service

 She resumed NATO duties in January 2018, visiting Mediterranean and Black Sea ports such as Constanța, Souda Bay, and Split, and again took command of SNMG2, returning to Portsmouth on 13 July 2018.
 In November and December 2018, Duncan featured in the first series of the Channel 5 television documentary Warship: Life at Sea, which captured everyday life on board the vessel during her NATO deployment earlier that year, including confrontations with Russian warships and aircraft, including the Admiral Essen.
 On the programme, the ship's crew frequently claimed that Duncan can detect a "tennis ball-sized object moving at three times the speed of sound, from over 100 miles away."

 In December 2018, Duncan was announced to be affiliated with the town of Scarborough on the Yorkshire coast.

-In July 2019, Duncan visited Odessa harbour in Ukraine.
+In July 2019, Duncan visited Odesa harbour in Ukraine.
 On 12 July 2019, she was ordered to the Persian Gulf in response to threats against British shipping by Iran.
 On arrival, she joined with the frigate HMS Montrose in protecting cargo vessels and oil tankers.
 This deployment featured in the second series of the Warship: Life at Sea television documentary.

 In September 2019, Duncan returned to her home base at Portsmouth for a refit.
 By July 2021, Duncan’s refit was complete and she was back at sea by May 2022.

 In February 2023, Duncan joined Orion23, France's largest-ever military exercise, held in the light of the Russian invasion of Ukraine.
-In March 2023, HMS Duncan was reported fit with Harpoon anti-ship missiles for the first time in several years.
+In March 2023, Duncan was reportedly equipped with Harpoon anti-ship missiles for the first time in several years.

+In late June 2023, Duncan departed HMNB Portsmouth for a six-month deployment; the first since she underwent a major overhaul.
+She became the flagship of Standing NATO Maritime Group 2 in July.

+In August 2023, HMS Duncan was leading a minefield exercise in the Mediterranean.